DDorch/docker-ufdbguard/README.md

 ## Introduction

-This image is an [ufdbGuard](https://www.urlfilterdb.com/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid) which synchronizes [the French UT1 blacklist](https://dsi.ut-capitole.fr/blacklists/) at container start up.
+This image is an [ufdbGuard](https://www.urlfilterdb.com/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid) It uses [the French UT1 blacklist](https://dsi.ut-capitole.fr/blacklists/) for filtering inappropriate contents.

 Access restriction to the proxy can be done by IP filtering and/or username/password access.